+China’s Gansu earthquake kills more than 100 people: What to know

-China’s Gansu earthquake kills 118 people: What to know
+China’s Gansu earthquake kills at least 127 people: What to know

-A powerful magnitude 6.2 earthquake hit remote China’s Gansu province, killing 118 people.
+A powerful magnitude 6.2 earthquake hit remote China’s Gansu province, killing at least 127 people.

 Relief and rescue teams have been facing challenges as roads and public infrastructures have been damaged, with such subzero temperatures further adding to the problem.